CBD Oil vs Hemp Oil vs Cannabis Oil

 What's the Entourage Effect?

-The entourage effect, in terms of cannabis compounds, suggests that use of the substances produced by cannabis may be better utilized when all of the parts of the plant are ingested rather than isolated and then used.
+The entourage effect, in terms of cannabis compounds is that the cannabinoids together may be better utilized when multiple active ingredients of the parts of the plant are ingested rather than isolated and then used.
 For example, CBD oil is typically just CBD isolate, which means that the only ingredient you are getting in your oil is the CBD.

 Some studies state that it is better to include all ingredients, which will allow them to interact with each other and amplify their effects so that you get more benefits out of your cannabis-derived substance.